-NOT APPLICABLE (nearest bus, shuttle or circulator stop more than one mile away) SERVICE WITHIN ONE MILE (provide additional information below) Operator(s) MARTA Bus Route(s) 50 and 26 Distance Within or adjacent to the development site (0.10 mile or less) 0.10 to 0.50 mile 0.50 to 1.00 mile Walking Access Sidewalks and crosswalks provide sufficient connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Click here to provide comments.
+] NOT APPLICABLE (neare st bus, shuttle or circulator stop more than one mile away) ] SERVICE WITHIN ONE M ILE (provide additional information below) Operator(s) MARTA, Cobb Linc, GRTA Bus Route(s) 110, 37, 40 and 483 Distance Within or adjacent to the development site (0.10 mile or less) 0.10 to 0.50 mile Walking Access Sidewalks and crosswalks provide sufficient connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Click here to provide comments.
 Bicycling Access Dedicated paths, lanes or cycle tracks provide sufficient connectivity Route uses high volume and/or high speed streets Not applicable (accessing the site by bicycling is not consistent with the type of development proposed)

-\ Following the most direct feasible walking or bicycling route to the nearest point on the development site

-07. provides rail and/or fixed route bus service operate anywhere within development site is located? or ca co sei na to en an prefer not to drive, expanding the preduce traffic congumprehensive operations pring the site during the exture of the development the site is not feasible or sure good walking and by routes within a one mile. elopments and transit services provide options for people who cannot and economic opportunities by better connecting people and jobs, and gestion.
-If a transit agency operates within the jurisdiction and a plan update is undertaken, the agency should give consideration to evaluation of future routes, bus stops and transfer facilities.
-If the is amenable to access by transit, walking or bicycling, but direct service cost effective, the transit agency and local government(s) should icycling access accessibility is provided between the development and he radius.
-The applicable local government(s) is encouraged to make g priority for future walking and bicycling infrastructure improvements.
-NO YES 08.
-If the development site is within one mile of an existing multi-use path or trail, provide info on accessibility conditions. wi an or fa Access between major developments and walking/bicycling facilities provide options for people who cannot or prefer not to drive, expand economic opportunities by better connecting people and jobs, and can help reduce traffic congestion.
-If connectivity with a regionally significant path or trail is available nearby, but walking or bicycling between the development site and those facilities is a challenge, the applicable local government(s) is encouraged to make the route a funding priority for future walking and bicycling infrastructure improvements.
-NOT APPLICABLE (neare est path or trail more than one mile away) YES (provide additional Name of facility Proctor Creek Trail Distance Within or adjacent to development site (0.10 mile or less) ☐ 0.50 to 1.00 mile Walking Access Sidewalks and crosswalks provide connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Bicycling Access Dedicated lanes or cycle tracks provide connectivity ☐ Low volume and/or low speed streets provide connectivity
+^{} Following the most direct feasible walking or bicycling route to the nearest point on the development site provides rail and/or fixed route bus service operate anywhere within development site is located? or ca co see na to en prefer not to drive, expanding the preduce traffic congoing mprehensive operations proving the site during the exture of the development the site is not feasible or sure good walking and buy routes within a one mile. lopments and transit services provide options for people who cannot and economic opportunities by better connecting people and jobs, and restion.
+If a transit agency operates within the jurisdiction and a colan update is undertaken, the agency should give consideration to evaluation of future routes, bus stops and transfer facilities.
+If the is amenable to access by transit, walking or bicycling, but direct service cost effective, the transit agency and local government(s) should cycling access accessibility is provided between the development and the radius.
+The applicable local government(s) is encouraged to make a priority for future walking and bicycling infrastructure improvements.
+NO YES thin one mile of an existing multi-use path or trail, provide information on a accessibility conditions. wi an or fa ho cannot or prefer not to nd jobs, and can help redu trail is available nearby, cilities is a challenge, the Plopments and walking/bicycling facilities provide options for people of drive, expand economic opportunities by better connecting people of the traffic congestion.
+If connectivity with a regionally significant path but walking or bicycling between the development site and those applicable local government(s) is encouraged to make the route a walking and bicycling infrastructure improvements. • st path or trail more than one mile away) Ш YES (provide additional Name of facility Click here to provide name of facility.
+Distance Within or adjacent to development site (0.10 mile or less) 0.15 to 0.50 mile ) A ☐ 0.50 to 1.00 mile Walking Access Sidewalks and crosswalks provide connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Bicycling Access Dedicated lanes or cycle tracks provide connectivity Low volume and/or low speed streets provide connectivity

-☐ Route uses high volume and/or high speed streets
+Route uses high volume and/or high speed streets